 No fancy label- just quality, natural, hand-collected sea glass from the shores of Casco Bay, Maine.

-Each package is four ounces of hand-sorted and inspected quality sea glass that is ideal for crafting, jewelry, sculpture, mosaics, and art.
+Package is 5.5 ounces (156 g) of hand-sorted and inspected quality sea glass that is ideal for crafting, jewelry, sculpture, mosaics, and art.

 WHERE DID I GET ALL OF THIS GLASS?